-Nonimmigrant visas are temporary visas, and are issued at U.S. embassies and consulates.
+Nonimmigrant visas are temporary visas, issued at U.S. embassies and consulates, that allow the applicant to lawfully enter the United States for purposes other than immigration.
 In order to qualify for a non-immigrant visa, the applicant must convince the consulate or embassy that he or she will not remain in the United States following the expiration of the authorized stay.
-Although most categories of nonimmigrant visas are not subject to annual quotas, some categories (including the H-1B visa) are limited.

 Foreign nationals who wish to enter the United States for reasons other than employment may qualify for a range of non-immigrant visas, including: